-Now both the equations are selected simultaneously, click on Evaluate it will show whether the logical test is TRUE or FALSE.
+Both the equations are selected simultaneously, and click on Evaluate; it will show whether the logical test is TRUE or FALSE.

 Now the entire formula is selected, so click on Evaluate one last time it will show the final result.

 So, the result is “Not Same” because Jan total is not equal to Feb total.

 Things to Remember

 We need to be wary of the F9 key because when we are evaluating the formula, we should just evaluate and press the Esc key; otherwise, it will replace it with calculated results.
 For example, in the above example, we have evaluated all the cell values.